Skip to main content

 "Now?
 It's not a bad idea."
 Ajabdeh hugged Rukaiya, making her smile.

 "Oh, you won't regret it.
 He is the best human you can ever find.
-He will make the best partner I am sure."
+He will make the best partner, I am sure."

 "The husband-goal of mine isn't even talking to me properly after the…" Rukaiya noticed her sulking as Ajabdeh stopped consciously.

-"So you do something."
+"So you do something about it."
 She said thoughtfully.

 "Me?
 What should I do?"
 Ajabdeh looked clueless.